 The sights on this journey are incredible.
 There’s shallow and turquoise water, the occasional stingray, nurse shark and turtle, and beautiful wetland and lagoons.

 Not to be undertaken lightly, a kite expedition across the Caicos Banks from South Caicos to Providenciales is unforgettable.
-This trip is a minimum of 44 Miles (70km), yet can easily be double that in actually travel distance due to tacking and following the island coastlines.
+This trip is a minimum of 44 miles (70 km), yet can easily be double that in actual travel distance due to tacking and following the island coastlines.

 Kiting from South Caicos to Providenciales in good conditions takes 4-8 hours of pure kite time on the water, not including boat transit times, set up, or lunch.
 It’s a rewarding experience, yet quite exhausting, even for proficient kiteboarders.